 - It’s full of lots of broth or juicy sauce.
 I’m all about the sauce - I literally drink my turkey gravy on Thanksgiving.
 Plus, you’re hydrating – #winning!

 - You really can’t mess it up.
-If it’s too salty you add more liquid or a pinch of sugar.
-If it’s too runny you thicken with cornstarch, a flour + water slurry, or arrowroot.
+If it’s too salty add more liquid or a pinch of sugar.
+If it’s too runny you thicken it with cornstarch, a flour + water slurry, or arrowroot.
 If it’s too thick you add more broth or water.